RyanJWallis/RyanJWallis.github.io/CodingExperience.md

+### High Performance Computing
+I have experience analysing both my own and user projects through the university's High Performance Computing (<a href="https://docs.hpc.qmul.ac.uk/" target="_blank"> HPC </a> ) cluster via both a web interface and the command line

+### "-omics" Analysis
+I have experience analysing a range of other "-omics" datasets.

+#### Projects:
+- Proteomic assessment of mass spectrometry data from exosomes and conditioned media - <a href="https://ryanjwallis.github.io/2021-02-18-Senescent-Exosomes/" target="_blank">Project Link</a>

+− sc-RNAseq transcriptomics analysis using example datasets from satijalab - <a href="https://ryanjwallis.github.io/22023-10-01-Seurat-scRNAseq-Transcriptomics/" target="_blank">Project Link</a>

 ### Formal Courses
 − DataCamp “Data Scientist with R” track (88-hour online course).

 − Biochemical Society “R for Biochemists 101” (5-week online introduction to R).